Mini-Project-AI/server-game/README.md

 - `.gitignore`: Specifies intentionally untracked files to ignore.

-- `render.yaml`: configuration settings or instructions related to deploying Flask application after each new PR accepted
+- `render.yaml`: Configuration settings or instructions related to deploying the Flask application after each new PR accepted.

-- `README.md`: Provides an overview and documentation for the project.
+## Usage

+To run the server, execute the `server.py` file.
+Make sure to install the required dependencies listed in `requirements.txt`.

+## Testing

+The `/test` directory contains test files, including a Postman collection (`post-man_collection.json`), for testing the APIs and functionalities.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or pull requests for any improvements or bug fixes.

+## License

+This project is licensed under the [MIT License](LICENSE).